Want to wake up at 5:00 am on your wedding day?

 Today I thought I’d get down to the nitty gritty of planning timelines.
-Your wedding morning is a crucial part of your day.
 If you’re rushed and frazzled in the morning, it sets up your whole day the wrong way.
-Here are my 5 top tips for planning your perfect wedding morning timeline!

 When you’re laying out your plan, think about what order you’d like things done.
 Typically my suggestion is to start with the bride’s makeup, with a bridesmaid first up in the hair stylist’s chair.
 This way, by the time the photographer arrives, you already have a fresh face and most brides are happier with their photos this way.
 After makeup is done, the bride should be next up for hair.
 The bridal styles are always the most time consuming.
 And obviously they’re the most important!
 Make sure the bride is first in line so that if something takes longer than expected, you have lots of time to adjust the timing of the rest of the party.

-Figure out how long it should take…then add at least an hour to your time.
-Hair and makeup artists are notoriously bad at estimating their timeline (sorry if you’re one of them, but it’s true!).
-One of my brides this summer had her 1 1/2 hour hair appointment take 3 hours!
+Figure out how long it should take for hair and makeup…then add at least an hour to your time.
+Hair and makeup artists are notoriously bad at estimating their timeline (sorry to my fellow wedding professionals…but it’s true!).
+Like I said before, one of my brides this summer had her one hour hair appointment take 3 hours!
 Plus you never know if someone might be running late, or if you find a stain on someone’s dress, or any number of things that can throw your day off.

 Download my free list of questions to ask before you make your decision.
 Make sure you have a MUA who fits your needs flawlessly!